 The Environmental Fellows Program places accepted students in one of our current supporting foundations for a paid, 12-week (approximately 32 hours per week) fellowship program.
-Programs run from May to August.
+Programs orientation takes place in late May, placements run from May-August (depending on students' academic calendars) and the EGA Retreat takes place in late September.

 Most Fellows are placed with one of our partner philanthropic organizations, while some may have the opportunity to be placed in an NGO funded by one of our partners.
 Current partner foundations and organizations include, but are not limited to, the Environmental Grantmakers Association and their member organizations.
 Current placement locations are in Michigan, New York City, Washington D.C., Boston, and San Francisco/Oakland.
 Other locations TBA.
 We may also place Fellows in one of our partner’s grantee organizations.